markOsipov/QA_Hub/README.md

 # Important
-Some files has been marked as unchangable (could be deploy script or config files) To make them trackable again: git update-index ---no-assume-unchanged ./path/to/file
+Some files have been marked as unchangeable (could be deploy-script or config files) To make them trackable again: git update-index ---no-assume-unchanged ./path/to/file